Updated as of August 24, 2020

 Chapters were billed for the 2020-2021 risk management and general liability insurance program in April at the rate of $300 per member.
 Chapters that paid in full by June 30 received a 10% discount.
 The deadline to pay the invoice in full is September 21, 2020.
 We will accept good faith payment plans in the fall for those chapters unable to pay by the September 21 deadline.
 Chapter leadership received the invoice, billing roster, and additional details from Mark E. Timmes and national staff.

 Please speak with your chapter leadership for any questions regarding local dues.
 Chapter leadership and advisors should work with the Chapter Relationship Manager for payments, roster adjustments, and general information and additional questions regarding the program and billing.Where Does the Money Go?

 Associate Member Education & Ritual of Initiation

-Chapters should have completed all of the Associate Member Education curriculum virtually during the spring term.
-The National Council has approved the expectation that all spring associates should be initiated by Sept 10 (semester schools) and Sept 30 (quarter schools).
-Chapters should plan to hold ROI for the spring associates prior to starting a fall associate member education program.
+Chapters should have completed all the Associate Member Education curriculum virtually during the spring term.
+The National Council has approved the expectation that all spring associates should be initiated by Sept 30.
+Chapters should plan to hold ROI for the spring associates prior to starting a fall associate member education program when possible.